nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list tasks or events
-2. Task Manager shows a list of tasks or events
+2. toDoList shows a list of tasks or events
 3. User requests to delete a specific task or event with the index in the list
-4. Task Manager deletes the task or event <br>
+4. toDoList deletes the task or event <br>
 Use case ends.

 **Extensions**